ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

 # TFRPM01 - RPM measuring device

-Revolutions per minute measurement device for UAV.
+A revolutions per minute measurement device for a UAV.
-It is designed to direct connection to the Pixhawk controller (CUAV V5+ for example) through a standard I²C connector.
+It is designed for direct connection to the Pixhawk controller (CUAV V5+, for example) through a standard I²C connector.
 The device [is supported by PX4 firmware](https://docs.px4.io/main/en/sensor/thunderfly_tachometer.html).
 The meter's input is supposed to be a pulse signal from an optical encoder, hall sensor, etc. The pulses are counted during a predefined constant interval.
 The hardware is intended to measure helicopter and autogyro rotor RPM, but its counting capability is up to 20 kHz, so it should also be used to measure propeller or engine RPM.